horstoeko/zugferdvisualizer/README.md

 ### Create own render

 If you want to implement your own markup renderer, then your class must implement the interface `ZugferdVisualizerMarkupRendererContract`.
-Das Interface definiert zwei Methoden
+The interface defines two methods:

 * `templateExists`
 * `render`